eth-brownie/brownie/docs/api-brownie.rst

 .. py:exception:: brownie.exceptions.NamespaceCollision

-    Raised by ``project.sources`` when the multiple source files contain a contract with the same name.
+    Raised by :func:`Sources <brownie.project.sources.Sources>` when the multiple source files contain a contract with the same name.

 .. py:exception:: brownie.exceptions.PragmaError